-Why don't you just admit you love him.
+Why don't you just admit you love him and get on with your life.

 The first time I saw him - the very first time I literally vomited.
 His face popped up on the screen at the Pepper tree theater and I just spontaneously threw up.
 It was like I saw Satan.